TSB computer fiasco enters second week

 Account failures

-The debacle began when TSB shut down services for two days from the evening of Friday, 20 April to move customer data to a new IT system managed by its Spanish owner Sabadell.
+The debacle began when TSB shut down services for two days from the evening of Friday, 20 April to move customer data from former owner Lloyds to a new IT system managed by its Spanish owner Sabadell.

 As soon as the new system was switched on, customers reported seeing other people's account details alongside a range of other difficulties.